Chandan9898Kumar/TypeScript/src/DockerReadMe/DockerReaMe.md

 1. Your `local changes will be reflected in the container ( Make changes to your code locally and see them reflected in the container )`
 2. The node_modules directory inside the container remains isolated and intact
 3. You avoid conflicts between host and container dependencies

+**This is Read-Only Bind Mount**
+C. ` "${pwd}:/app:ro" ` :
+a.
+Mounts the directory as read-only.
+b.
+Prevents container from modifying host files.(if you do any changes inside the container by going inside the container , then those changes will not be reflected in your local directory.
+But any changes inside the your local directory happens then it will also gets reflected in the container .)

 # NOTE